We might need to get a bit more specific.

 Hidden Costs and Industry Strategy: Besides the potential to leave behind a very Continue reading

 A second post for the post-truth era.
 There’s a minor edit regarding Trump though this was written for other reasons – mostly frustration.
 Shock and Awe may just be what Trump supporters wanted.
 The difficulty is we all know how it worked out last time.

-it’s a form of bullying.
-It becomes clear the person wants to appear tough minded if not just tough.
-They are so confident about their opinion they leave no handle for doubt.
-They don’t want to hear what you think or know, they just want your approval, for you to recognise their dominance or authority.
+It’s supposed to be a conversation however it doesn’t feel like it anymore.
+You’re being overwhelmed and it’s bullying.
+It becomes clear the person wants to appear tough-minded (the softer version), if not just tough (the harder version).
+They are so confident of their opinions they leave no handle for doubt.
+In the ‘soft version’ the person may suggest they are a ‘straight talker’ or perhaps claim they are speaking ‘common sense’.
+They can be populist and even charismatic.
+It’s like meeting a radio shock-jock in person.
+Regardless, they don’t want to hear what you think or know, they just want your approval, for you to recognise their dominance or authority.
+And in some cases your capitulation and compliance.
 They ask no questions unless rhetorical.
-They prefer silence and surprise.
-Confidence can be engaging however the problem is that the person is so shatteringly, eye-watering uninformed/misrepresenting/wrong that you can barely make out where to begin.
+They prefer your silence and surprise.
+While their confidence can be engaging, here the problem is that you are aware the person is so shatteringly, eye-watering uninformed, misrepresenting or wrong that you can barely make out where to begin.
 And Continue reading

 The changing political discourse around the world and the election of a new “Leader of The Free World” made me go looking for some thought bubbles I had written on people who like to present a tough face to the world.
 Here’s one: